godotengine/godot-demo-projects/gui/msdf_font/README.md

 for higher precision when rendering the font.
 This allows MSDF fonts to be more readable at small font sizes compared to single-channel signed distance field fonts.

-Language: This demo contains no code.
+Language: GDScript

 Renderer: Compatibility

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/2770
+Check out this demo on the Asset Store: https://store.godotengine.org/asset/godot-foundation/multi-channel-signed-distance-field-font-demo/

 ## Screenshots